Lochaline Mine: History

 It was closed by Tarmac in 2008, but revived in 2012 in a joint enterprise between Pilkington's and Gruppo Minerali Maffei, an Italian mining company, as Lochaline Quartz Sand.
 At its re-opening, the mine covered 378 acre accessed by 48 km of tunnels, and was estimated to have a working life of a decade and produce an average of 100,000 tonne of sand per year.
 By 2021, it was producing 140,000 tonne of sand per year and was expected to remain open for decades.
 The tunnels had expanded to a length of over 200 mi and the main working face was 590 ft below the surface.
 The site is the only underground sand mine in Europe.

 The mine produces a very high grade of silica with very low iron impurity; it was rated as being 0.0085 % ferric oxide (Fe_{2}O_{3}).
 In June 2022, it was announced that a new trail for public information would be opened, including the history of the narrow-gauge railway that served the mine.

+In 2024 a mineworker was fatally injured by an unguarded fan.
+Lochaline Quartz Sand Ltd pled guilty to a breach of the Health and Safety at Work Act, and were fined £150,000.